 The Work Was Always There.

-I'm a creator, speaker, podcast executive producer, and the founder of Struxa.
+I'm a speaker, podcast executive producer, and the founder of Struxa.
 I've been building things at the intersection of technology, story, and strategy for over fifteen years.

 Before any of this, I was building something else entirely.
 I launched So Excessive, an accessories boutique in Newark, and grew it from a high school side hustle into a nationally recognized brand.
 The cuffs were featured in Star Magazine, Essence, People StyleWatch, People en Español, Good Housekeeping, Real Simple, and the New York Daily News.
 They were sold on Extra TV and worn by Cynthia Bailey on The Real Housewives of Atlanta.
 Black Enterprise profiled me as an entrepreneur during Mercedes-Benz Fashion Week.
 That was my first real education in brand, product, press, and building something from nothing.